Mudpuppy12/tf-lambda/README.md

 # tf-lambda

 Example of using Terraform, a Lambda, and Lambda Layers.
-Project setup / structure / etc
+Project setup / structure / etc. Send a number to API endpoint and it will tell you if it's odd or not.

 ## Usage
     # cd my-service